Michael-RDev/Michael-RDev/README.md

 - 👾I am 15 years old

-I'm a software developer loving for <b>#opensource</b>.
-In recent years I've working in some open source projects.
-As a junior software engineer, the more I learn, the more I realise how much I still need to learn.</p>
+I'm a software developer who loves and values <b>#opensource</b> code.
+In recent years, I've worked on various open source projects.
+As a junior software engineer, the more I learn, the more I realise how much I do not know.</p>

 &nbsp;
 ## 😄What am I doing now?